Home » The DoJiggy Fundraising Blog » U.S. Raffle Laws by State: A Comprehensive Guide

 Can I legally run a raffle?

 Yes, many organizations can legally run a raffle if they comply with the local, state, and federal laws that regulate gambling and charitable fundraising.
 These laws often require the raffle to benefit a nonprofit or charitable cause.
-In many jurisdictions, you may need to register the raffle and obtain a license or permit before you can legally conduct it.
-For organizations with a 501(c)(3) status, there are specific 501c3 raffle rules that may allow certain exemptions or requirements in conducting a raffle.
+In many jurisdictions, you will need to register for the raffle and obtain a license or permit before you can legally conduct it.
+For organizations with a 501(c)(3) status, there are specific 501c3 raffle rules that may allow certain exemptions or further requirements to conduct a raffle.

 Do you need a license to hold a raffle?